Break of gauge: South America

 1435mm, 1600mm, 1676mm gauge - Co-Co looomotive have enough space between the wheels for traction motors;

 1000mm gauge - Bo-Bo-Bo-Bo locomotives have insufficient space between the wheels;

+In 2026 Chancay Port needs access from six gauges, namely 914mm, 1000mm, 1067mm, 1435mm, 1600mm, 1676mm and Highway access.

 Asia

 China

 China has a standard-gauge network; neighbouring countries Mongolia, Russia and Kazakhstan use gauge, and Vietnam mostly uses (metre gauge), so there are some breaks of gauge.
 See the Trans-Manchurian Railway (gauge changing at Zabaikalsk on the Russian side of the border), the Trans-Mongolian Railway and the Lanxin railway.
 The Yunnan–Vietnam Railway is narrow gauge, and is connected to standard-gauge tracks both in Kunming and in Hekou.

 The Nanning-Hanoi line is dual gauge in Vietnam as far as Hanoi.
 There is currently a break of gauge at Dostyk on the Kazakh border.
 Kazakhstan was planning to build an additional line using standard gauge, between Dostyk and Aktogay but the scheme was abandoned.

 Iran

 Iran, with its standard-gauge rail system, has a break of gauge with gauge at the borders with Azerbaijan and Turkmenistan, and also with Pakistan's 5 ft 6 in gauge railway at Zahedan.
 The break-of-gauge station at Zahedan was built outside the city, as the existing station was hemmed in by built-up areas.